OpenFreeEnergy/pontibus/docs/api/protocols/asfe_protocol.rst

 .. _asfe protocol api:

-A Protocol for running arbitrary solvent solvation free energy calculations.
+A Protocol for running solvation free energy calculations with any arbitrary single composition solvent.

 Protocol API Specification